kpfaulkner/collablite/README.md

 ## What is it?

-Collablite is a service that allows you to share data between multiple clients.
+Collablite is a service that allows multiple clients to share data with each other in a consistent and conflict free manner.
 It is inspired by the Figma post on their multiplayer technology.
 It is not a CRDT implementation, but it does use a similar approach to allow multiple clients to share data without conflict.

 ## How does it work?